com-480-data-visualization/project-2023-ak_team/ProcessBook.md

   - Dataframe merging and decision making.
   - Brainstorming about new ideas to better vizualise movies informations.
   - Optimization of the code.
+  - Implementation and change of the code with the directors map infos.